-Families can talk about empathy by asking kids how they would feel if everyone laughed at them the way the animals laugh at Dumbo.
+Families can talk about how they would feel if everyone laughed at them the way the animals laugh at Dumbo.
 Why do the other elephants laugh at Dumbo's ears?
 How does that make him feel?
 What can kids do when they're laughed at or bullied?

 Talk about friendship.
 How important it is to Dumbo to have a friend like Timothy?
 Why does Timothy tell Dumbo he needs the feather to fly?
 How does he learn that he does not need it?

 Talk about the crows.
 What is the controversy about the crows?
 How have depictions of ethnicities and races changed since this movie was made?
 Can people still enjoy movies that contain dated stereotypes?